morris-lab/newCloneCalling/README.md

 ## Parsing single-cell bam files to obtain CellTag reads
 The first step of clone calling is to obtain reads containing the CellTag sequence from the single-cell alignment file.
 Currently, we only support outputs from CellRanger/CellRanger-ATAC but would be happy to support alternate single-cell pipelines per user request.

-To perform bam parsing, you first need to create a CSV config file.
+To perform bam parsing, you first need to create a CSV config file (please ensure to include headers for each column as descibed below).

 | sample_id  | bam_file | cell_barcode | assay | celltag_version |
 | ------------- | ------------- | ------- | ---- | --- |